Covid-19 in NZ - Wednesday’s numbers charted

 How is Covid-19 spreading within the country?
 Newsroom is collating information as it's available to paint a picture of what's happening.

-There are 704 active cases - this is the number of people who currently have the virus.
+Active cases are people who currently have the virus.
 The number is lower than the total cases as people who have recovered, or died are not included in the total.

 The number of staffed ICU beds in the country is 153.
 There are additional beds which could be used for ICU patients if needed in wards and other areas.
 The number of potential beds in an emergency situation across DHBs and private hospitals is estimated at 585.